ASOP Music Festival

 The ASOP (A Song of Praise) Music Festival is an annual music festival held in Metro Manila, Philippines.
 Basically a songwriting competition, it is the only gospel music television program in the country.
 An original concept of Bro.
 Eli Soriano and Daniel Razon aiming to bring back praise songs to the public, it started in 2004 as a music competition inside the Members Church of God International but was later opened to the general public in 2011.
 The music festival also discourages rap and metal music entries.

 The program airs weekly on UNTV every Sunday night holding weekly and monthly eliminations.
-The show is hosted by Ninang Toni and balladeer Richard Reynoso.
+The show is hosted by Toni Rose Gayda and balladeer Richard Reynoso.
 For the first 6 years (2012-2017), the Grand Finals were held in Smart Araneta Coliseum, Quezon City.
 Starting in 2018, the Finals are held in nearby New Frontier Theater, Quezon City.
 Since 2015, entries that won from the monthly eliminations of November of the current year to October of the following year are included in the Grand Finals Night.

 On its third year, the multi-awarded Filipino actor and film director, Cesar Montano and Filipina actress, Lilet joined the competition with their compositions entitled Pagpupuring Walang Hanggan (Eternal Praise), and You Are Lord of All, respectively.

 ASOP Music Festival was crowned the Best Talent Search Program of the 29th PMPC Star Awards for Television.
 As announced by Daniel Razon on the Year 7 Grand Finals, starting Year 8, the cash prize will be ₱800,000 for the champion, and a yearly increment of ₱100,000 will be added to the grand prize.